sonusario/SemanticPrimeDictionary/README.md

 # SemanticPrimeDictionary
 The Semantic Prime Dictionary is a non-circular dictionary with all non-primitive words defined by primitive words and/or other words that were defined with primitives.

 A bare bones Rust program is included that allows the modifying of words and their hierarchical state relative to the semantic primes.
+Code does not currently reject circular definitions.
 Suggestions for changes are welcome.

 The table below lists the primes.